Measuring embedded machine learning

 Who is this presentation for?

 While machine learning is traditionally associated with heavy-duty power-hungry processors, the future of machine learning is on the edge and on small, embedded devices that can run for a year or more on a single coin-cell battery.
-Deep learning can be very energy efficient, and allows you to makes sense of sensor data.
+Deep learning can be very energy efficient, and allows us to makes sense of sensor data.
 It can turn raw accelerometer data into information about whether a machine is working well or malfunctioning or even recognize voice commands from a microphone feed.
 The ability to run trained networks “at the edge,” nearer the data without the cloud — or even without even a network connection —means that you can interpret sensor data in real time, pulling signal from the data without storing potentially privacy-infringing data in the cloud.

 - Experience with Python and C (useful but not required)